ModelEarth/earthscape/app/README.md

 We will also document how to sync from Github to a site hosted with our [Cloudflare&nbsp;Setup](https://model.earth/localsite/start/cloudflare/).

+NextJS provides an api layer powered by Express that allows you to build an Express app inside of your NextJS app.
+You can simply delete the API folder from the pages folder and no backend code will be present.
+[YouTube](https://youtu.be/PN1HgvAOmi8) video about rendering patterns.

 <!--
 ## The Free Energy Principle